JinfengChen/RelocaTE2/README.md

   - TE insertions only present in resequenced strain: test\_data/FLY603.Chr2L.pogo.rep1\_RelocaTE2\_outdir/repeat/results/ALL.all_nonref_insert.gff
   - TE insertions that characterized for heterozygous and homozygous as described in [Robb et al., 2013](http://www.g3journal.org/content/3/6/949.long): test\_data/FLY603.Chr2L.pogo.rep1\_RelocaTE2\_outdir/repeat/results/ALL.all_nonref_insert.characTErized.gff.
 + GFF format used in RelocaTE2
+Attributes in feild eight of GFF:
+ID: unique id of TE insertions, repeat\_"chromosome"\_"start"\_"end"
+Name: name of TE family name of this insertion
+TSD: target site duplicate predicted from read alignments
+Note: defination of TE insertions, including Non-reference, Reference-Only and Shared.
+Right\_junction\_reads: number of reads that covering the junction of TE insertion on right side/downstream.
+Left\_junction\_reads: number of reads that covering the junction of TE insertion on left side/upstream.
+Right\_support\_reads: number of reads that not covering the junction of TE insertion, but supporting TE insertion by paired-end reads on right side/downstream.
+Left\_support\_reads: number of reads that not covering the junction of TE insertion, but supporting TE insertion by paired-end reads on left side/downstream.
 ```shell
 Chr2L   RelocaTE2       FLY603  65072   65076   .       -       .
 ID=repeat_Chr2L_65072_65076;Name=pogo;TSD=AGAAC;Note=Non-reference, not found in reference;Right_junction_reads=3;Left_junction_reads=1;Right_support_reads=4;Left_support_reads=2;
 Chr2L   RelocaTE2       FLY603  198322  198326  .       -       .
 ID=repeat_Chr2L_198322_198326;Name=pogo;TSD=ATCCA;Note=Non-reference, not found in reference;Right_junction_reads=1;Left_junction_reads=2;Right_support_reads=2;Left_support_reads=5;